dan-lee/timescape/README.md

   outline: none;
   cursor: default;
   user-select: none;
+  /* For touch devices where input fields are not set to readonly */
+  caret-color: transparent;

   /* For the calculation of the input width these are important */
   font-family: inherit;